 Key Stage 3

 Staff work hard to develop students as active learners by releasing their motivation, unlocking their curiosity and increasing their participation in maths activities.
 From there the student becomes engaged and their personalised learning journey begins.
-Their engagement can provide a benchmark for assessing their progress.

-We follow similar units to those in Key Stage 4, to allow for a smooth transition into Years 10 and 11 where students work towards an Entry Level 1, 2, 3, Level 1/2 or GCSE accredited award.
+We follow similar units in Key Stage 4, to allow for a smooth transition into Years 10 and 11 where students work towards an Entry Level 1, 2, 3, Level 1/2 or GCSE accredited award.
 These units develop practical skills in numeracy that help learners gain the most out of work, education and everyday life.
 They are designed for learners of all abilities and can provide the progression and foundation for Functional Skills or GCSE’s.

 We aim to underpin the basic numeracy skills of: